Published on

 msg['To'] = 'recipient_email@example.com'

-msg.set_content('Hello, this is a test email with an attachment.')
+msg.set_content('Hello Gilfoyle, this is a test email with an attachment. -Dinesh')

 file_data = f.read()

-In this example, we're creating an email message with the subject "Test Email with Attachment," a sender of our own email address, a recipient of recipient_email@example.com and a body text of "Hello, this is a test email with an attachment."
-We're also attaching a file named "file.txt" using the add_attachment method, which reads the file data and sets the attachment's content type to "text/plain."
+In this example, we created an email message with the subject 'Re: Hello, World!', with body "Hello, this is a test email with an attachment.".
+We have also added one attachment named "attachment.txt" using the add_attachment method, this method reads the file data and sets the attachment's content type to "text/plain."

 Step 4: Send Your Email Message